-Most popular and historical neighborhoods of Athens are located in the city center: Syntagma, Plaka, Monastiraki, Acropolis, Thissio and Gazi are the most tourist places to walk around and include most sightseeing.
-Many tourist facilities are located in these places.
-Many hotels and accommodation are located in this Athens neighborhoods.
-After you have seen the best neighborhoods, you can also find information about the best beaches in Athens.
+In brief, the most popular and historical neighborhoods of Athens are located in the city center: Plaka, Syntagma, Monastiraki, Acropolis & Thissio are the most tourist places to walk around and include most sightseeing.
+Some beautiful residential areas in the center include Koukaki, Mets and Kolonaki.

 Location: Between Syntagma and Monastiraki, metro station Monastiraki Description: Plaka is the most picturesque quarter in the heart of Athens.
 Paved streets, Neoclassical houses and gift shops distinguish this relaxing neighbourhood.